-Please read these instructions completely before installing your Awning.
+Please read these instructions completely before installing your SunSetter Awning.
 Please note, you will need an assistant(s) for installation.
 Left and Right references are as you face the house.
 You have been provided with the proper fasteners for mounting to your structure (either wood lag screws or masonry bolts).

 For the greatest enjoyment of your Lateral Arm Awning, please mount as high on your wall as possible, with a recommended mounting height of 9'.
-Your electrical cord will allow you 18' to reach your GFI outlet and you will find your Remote Transmitter attached to the cord.
+If your Awning is a motorized model, your electrical cord will allow you 18' to reach your GFI outlet and you will find your Remote Transmitter attached to the cord.
+It is recommended that you install a protective Cover or Hood on your Awning.
+If a cover has been purchased with your Awning, install after Step 15.
+If you are installing to a soffit, install the cover at Step 27.